RemainNA/auraxis-bot/README.md

 ### Why am I not seeing slash commands?

 Certain servers will need to re-invite the bot to enable slash commands.
-If you've done that, make sure that the "Use Slash Commands" permission is granted for users in the appropriate channel.
+If you've done that, make sure that the "Use Application Commands" permission is granted for users in the appropriate channel.

 ### The bot is responding, but I'm not seeing any info